Menna Gallie

-Menna Patricia Humphreys Gallie (18 March 1919 – 17 June 1990) was a Welsh-speaking Welsh novelist and translator.
+Menna Patricia Humphreys Gallie (18 March 1919 – 17 June 1990) was a Welsh-speaking Welsh novelist, translator and public speaker.
+In 1940 she married W.B.
+Gallie, a Scottish social theorist, political theorist, philosopher and a lifelong democratic socialist.
+She was a life-long Labour Party activist.
+She rejected feminism because she felt that it was ideologically hidebound.
+And she was cool towards what she perceived as "the more insistent parts" of its second-wave.
+From 1940 to 1990, while Gallie lived in Wales, she gave numerous talks to Neath Townswomen's Guild, Swansea University Women Graduates and Swansea Writers' Group.
 She is best known for her novels in the English language and as the first translator into English of the Welsh language novel Un Nos Ola Leuad by Caradog Prichard, the Welsh poet and novelist, as Full Moon (1973).
-Gallie was a life-long Labour Party activist.
-However, she felt that feminism was ideologically hidebound.
-And she was cool towards what she regarded as 'the more insistent parts' of second-wave feminism.

 Early life and education

-Menna Patricia Humphreys was born in the mining village of Ystradgynlais, which was then in the historic county of Breconshire (now Powys).
+Menna Patricia Humphreys was born in the mining village of Ystradgynlais, which was then in the historic county of Breconshire (now Powys), Wales.
 She was the youngest of the three daughters of William Thomas Humpherys, a carpenter from North Wales and his wife Elizabeth.
 She came from a Welsh-speaking family, which on her mother's side was socialist.
-Her mother was the secretary of the local women's section of the Labour Party; her maternal grandfather had helped to found the Labour Representative Committee (the forerunner of the Labour Party in South Wales); and her uncle attended Ruskin College Oxford before becoming a Labour Party County Councillor.
+Her mother was the secretary of the local women's section of the Labour Party.
+Her maternal grandfather had helped to found the Labour Representative Committee, which was launched at a conference that was held in London in 1900.
+And her uncle attended Ruskin College in Oxford before becoming a Labour Party County Councillor.
+Gallie was a life-long Labour Party activist.
+She rejected feminism because she felt that it was ideologically hidebound.
+And she was cool towards what she perceived as "the more insistent parts" of its second-wave.

 Gallie's family moved to nearby Creunant in the County Borough of Nealth Port Talbot.
 Shortly afterwards she won a place at Neath Grammar School.
 From there she gained a place to study English at University College of Swansea.
-While there she met Walter Bryce Gallie, a Scottish philosophy lecturer.